 Most grilling recipes are deceptively simple, but if you read closely they can give you some useful guidance on keeping food moist, not overcooking and adding complementary seasonings.
 Feeling inspired?
 Try these recipes:

-Grilling Vegetables.
-Check out these suggestions from the Colorado State University extension office for grilling all kinds of vegetables (and even fruits!).
-For more recipes for grilled vegetables, check out Cookthink’s suggestions for grilling eggplant , portobello mushrooms and zucchini .
+- Grilling Vegetables Check out these suggestions for grilling all kinds of vegetables (and even fruits!), check out Cookthink’s suggestions for grilling eggplant , portobello mushrooms and zucchini .

-Beyond the Basic Burger , Mother Earth News.
-If you’re looking for a non-beef burger check out this collection of recipes which includes turkey burgers, a veggie-burger with lentils and even venison burgers.
+If you’re looking for a non-beef burger check out our collection of recipes which includes turkey burgers, a veggie-burger with lentils and even venison burgers.